Rajdave69/embed-pagination/README.md

 This project is a fork of an inactive repository at https://github.com/soosBot-com/Pagination<br>
 Credit is due to the contributors of the original project.

+## New features 💡
+* Added an option to delete paginator message upon timeout.

 ## Installation